censys/censys-python/README.md

 > **Notice:** The Censys Search v1 endpoints are deprecated as of Nov.
 30, 2021.
 Please begin using v2 endpoints to query hosts and certificates and check out our [support center](https://support.censys.io/hc/en-us/sections/360013076551-Censys-Search-2-0) for resources.

+> [!IMPORTANT]
+> This library does not support the new Censys Platform, however a new set of SDKs that do support the platform are coming soon.
+> Please refer to the [platform API refrence docs](https://docs.censys.com/reference/get-started#/) in the mean time.

 ## Features

 - [Search Censys data](https://censys-python.readthedocs.io/en/stable/usage-v2.html)